Reviews You Can Rely On

 Features

-Features” is a catch-all category that encompasses the performance characteristics that are not addressed by our other evaluation criteria.
-Often this is the evaluation metric that separates high-performing inexpensive bags from lower-performing models like the Teton Sports Trailhead and Big Agnes Anthracite 20.
-It includes things like small stash pockets, sleeping pad attachment systems, and the qualities of the bag's zipper, among other things.
+Features” is a catch-all category encompassing the performance characteristics that our other evaluation criteria did not address.
+Often, this evaluation metric separates high-performing inexpensive bags from lower-performing models like the Teton Sports Trailhead and Big Agnes Anthracite 20.
+The assessment considers extras like small stash pockets, sleeping pad attachment systems, and the qualities of the bag's zipper, among other things.
 We also assess the overall execution of the bag.
 Are all of its materials similarly durable?
 Do its warmth, weight, and dimensions make sense for its intended use?

-Both of the Nemo bags, the Trailmade 20, the Bishop Pass, and several others feature light-colored liner fabrics, often yellow.
+Bote Nemo bags, the Trailmade 20, the Bishop Pass, and several others feature light-colored liner fabrics, often yellow.
 It's common for our testers to bring small items into the sleeping bag with them at night.
-This could be anything they want to keep warm, like electronics or a pair of socks.
-Dark interiors turn the bag into a black hole for little things like that while bright liners make them easy to find.
+This could be anything they want to keep warm, like electronics, or items they use in bed, like a headlamp or a pair of socks that might be removed sometime at night.
+Dark interiors turn the bag into a black hole for such little things, while bright liners make them easy to find.

 backpacking sleeping bag - lost something inside your sleeping bag? bright liners can help you...